 - Put the oven on to 190C, 375F,Gas 5

 - Make your shortcrust pastry.
-Click here for instructions.
+Use our recipe for making your own pie crust if you prefer.
 Grease your flan dish & make sure you grease up the sides too.

 - Roll out the pastry into the shape of your flan dish.
 Make sure there is enough to reach up the sides of your dish.
 I just place the dish over the pastry to see if I've rolled enough.